Jilshak/next13-lms-platform/README.md

 - Video processing using Mux
 - HLS Video player using Mux
 - Rich text editor for chapter description
-- Authentication using Clerk
+- Authentication using twilio and jwt
 - ORM using Prisma
-- MySQL database using Planetscale
+- MySQL database using Railway

 ### Prerequisites